-Musings of recent graduate
+Musings of a recent graduate

 Epilogue of my PhD thesis including my reflections on international management research